Help Centre

 Platform & Security

-- 1ImmiIQ supports two roles: Admin and Member.
+- 1ImmiIQ supports two base roles: Admin and Member.
+Admins manage team, billing and org settings; members do not.

-- 4Single-session enforcement ensures each user can only be logged in on one device at a time for security.
+- 7Single-session enforcement ensures each user can only be logged in on one device at a time for security.

-- 2Enterprise (custom pricing): Everything in Pro plus unlimited seats, custom branding, webhook integrations, dedicated account manager, multi-language interface, and SLA support.
+- 2Enterprise (custom pricing): Everything in Pro plus unlimited seats, webhook integrations, dedicated account manager, multi-language interface, IP allowlist, custom usage limits, trust accounting and SLA support.

 - 3All plans start with a 7-day free trial with full Pro access.
 No credit card required.